titola/neuropa/README.md

 Received at the frequencies 173.456 MHz, 173.880 MHz, 173.956 MHz and 460.557 MHz with bandwidth of 4 kHz.

+The hook shaped curve remembers the PLHR (Power Line Harmonic Radiation) induction lines described in the paper "On the nonlinear triggering of VLF emissions by power line harmonic radiation" by D. Nunn, J. Manninen,
+T. Turunen, V. Trakhtengerts and N. Erokhin.

 A sinusoidal signal goes down from the maximum to the central frequency and continues with duration between 0.072 and 0.076 seconds, then it is amplitude modulated by a sinusoid of 2 kHz (mix of two side